dymmond/esmerald/docs/en/docs/application/settings.md

 to maintain.

 !!!
 Check
-    When you pass the parameters via instantiation of an Esmerald object and not via parameters, when accessing the values via `request.app.settings`, the values **won't be in the settings** as those were passed via application instantiation and not via settings object.
+    When you pass the parameters via instantiation of an Ravyn object and not via parameters, when accessing the values via `request.app.settings`, the values **won't be in the settings** as those were passed via application instantiation and not via settings object.
 The way to access those values is, for example, `request.app.app_name` directly.